Atlantis Travel Guide: Atlantis Bahamas Travel Tips & Tricks

 Atlantis Location

 Atlantis is on a small island called Paradise Island.
-It’s connected to the main island of New Providence, which is where Nassau is, by bridge.
+It’s connected to New Providence (where Nassau is) by bridge.

 Accommodation

-Like I mentioned earlier, this resort is very large, which can be intimidating.
-Even just booking accommodations gives you plenty of choices.
-So let’s start with where you’re going to stay at Atlantis since that’s more than likely going to be your first plan of action.
+So let’s start with where to stay at Atlantis since that’s more than likely going to be your first plan of action.

-• The Royal Towers– The Royal Towers are the iconic towers you see in all of the advertising of Atlantis.
+- The Royal Towers– the iconic towers you see in most of the advertising for Atlantis.
 They are centrally located (aka near all of the action).
 Atlantis is huge but the towers make it so that nothing is super far away.
 The casino and The Dig (the huge marine habitat) are both located within the Royal Towers as well.

-• The Coral – the Coral is just to one side of the central Royal Towers.
-The room rate here tends to have lower rates than the other options.
-The rooms are newly renovated with close proximity to the Marina Village.
-The Coral also has its own pool area and swim-up bar, a teen nightclub, and ice cream parlor (while this is most convenient for guests of the Coral, anyone staying on the property can also visit)
+- The Coral – the Coral is next to the Royal Towers and is also close to the Harborside Marina.
+The Coral is where you’ll most likely find the most affordable rate.
+The rooms are newly renovated.
+The Coral also has its own pool area and swim-up bar, a teen nightclub, and ice cream parlor (anyone staying on the property can use these amenities)

-• The Cove –the most upscale, luxurious hotel within the resort.
+- The Cove –the most upscale, luxurious hotel within the resort.
 The resort overlooks the Cove Beach, which isn’t supposed to be accessible to people with day passes (and therefore tends to be less crowded).
-It also has its own pool; the Cove pool is adults-only (great if you’re not traveling with kids!)
-This resort is tucked away more so it’s a bit more quiet.
+I say “supposed to” because according to social media, it seems like some days they enforce this rule and some days they don’t.
+It also has its own pool; the Cove pool is adults-only.
+This resort is also more tucked away so it’s a bit more quiet.

-• The Reef –not as upscale as the Cove, but definitely more luxurious than the Royal Towers or the Coral.
-This is where we stayed because it comes with residential-style suites and studios, including a full kitchen (we really wanted the kitchen since we were traveling with two toddlers).
+- The Reef –not as upscale as the Cove, but more luxurious than the Royal Towers or the Coral.
+This is where we stayed because it comes with residential-style suites and studios, including a full kitchen.
+We really wanted the kitchen since we were traveling with two toddlers (check out our Atlantis vacation packing list for toddlers here).
 This is a great option for families!
-We also had an ocean view with a really nice balcony overlooking Cove Beach (the same beach mentioned above, which is supposed to be less busy since day pass holders aren’t supposed to be able to access it).
+We also had an ocean view with a really nice balcony overlooking Cove Beach.

 How to Get to Atlantis

-If you’re arriving by cruise ship, you can grab a water taxi or a regular cab.
+If you’re arriving by cruise ship, you can grab a water taxi or a regular cab to get to Atlantis.
+Most cruise ships also have the day pass to Atlantis as an excursion that you can book directly with the cruise ship.

 Cost

 There is no gentle way of saying this – Atlantis is very expensive.
-We previously visited Baha Mar so I was prepared, but even though I was prepared for costs to be very high, prices were still shocking.
+We previously visited Baha Mar so I was prepared, but even though I was prepared for costs to be very high, prices were still shocking at times.

 I have an entire post dedicated to how to save money at Atlantis, but a few quick tips are: